RECOMMENDED

 Download Challenge #2 Task List–Promote Two Genres

-Presentation about Genrefication: November 19, 2019 at Shanghai American School in China
+Presentation about Library Genrefication: November 19, 2019 at Shanghai American School in China

-This presentation is on SlideShare and is available for download and editing.
-Please feel free to use the presentation to help explain genrefication to your principal and teachers.
-You may edit it as you need.
+This presentation is on SlideShare and is available for download.
+It is not editable, but you can use it to help explain genrefication to your principal and teachers.
 If you are looking for a video narration of the presentation, see the video below.

 If you are looking for audio narration of the genrefication presentation slides above, it is available below.
 It’s kind of long (just over an hour), but I explain the slides in detail and talk about things that are not included in the slides.